Sweet potato tart is sweet potato casserole in dessert form. Sweet potatoes are baked in a graham cracker crust and topped with marshmallow meringue.

 For the crust:

-- In a medium bowl, combine crushed cookies and graham crackers.
-Add butter and mix to combine.
-Crumbs should form a ball when squeezed in the palm of your hand.
-If not, add additional melted butter one tablespoon at a time until you reach desired consistency.
+- In a medium bowl, combine the crushed cookies and graham crackers.
+Add the butter and mix to combine.
+The crumbs should form a ball when squeezed in the palm of your hand.
+If not, add additional melted butter one tablespoon at a time until you reach desired the consistency.

-- Press crumbs into the bottom and up the sides of one 9-inch fluted tart pan or six 4.75-inch mini fluted tart pans.
-Bake for 15 minutes or until crust is set.
-Remove crust from the oven and allow to cool.
+- Press the crumbs into the bottom and up the sides of one 9-inch fluted tart pan or six 4.75-inch mini fluted tart pans.
+Bake the crust for 15 minutes or until the crust is set.
+Remove the crust from the oven and allow to it cool.